Sunday, May 19, 2013

 Chapter 19: Footwear

-Owning a pair of genuine leader shoes was out of question as we just could not afford it.
-A fairly decent pair made of imitation leader was what I could expect and it was normally provided once a year either for the occasion of Chinese New Year or as a reward for scoring first position in the annual class exam.
+Owning a pair of genuine leather shoes was out of question - we simply couldn't afford it.
+A decent pair made of imitation leather was the most I could hope for, and even that was usually given once a year, either for Chinese New Year or as a reward for securing first place in the annual class exams.

 Tuesday, May 07, 2013